 What are your current plans for your company?

 Having previously started and grown retail chains I am not interested in doing that in catering.
 There are some very good chain operators out there but as people become more discerning then they will want more individuality in the eating experience.
-However, good tasty food does not have to be Michelin star prices.
+However, good tasty food does not have to be at Michelin star prices.
 I feel that there are still food genres that have not yet been fully exploited and I am keen to work on these.

 Where do you see the brand being in ten years time?